todogroup/osposurvey/2020/questions.md

 * Monthly
 * Quarterly
 * Annually
-* Less than once a month
 * Don’t know
+>LH, note for coding, 4/22/20, added "Quarterly" and Annually" and took out "Less than once a month"

 ## Part 7: Licensing, Compliance and Repos
 41. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?